devcontainers/devcontainers.github.io/_implementors/spec.md

 Dev containers support a single command for each of its lifecycle scripts.
 While serial execution of multiple commands can be achieved with `;`, `&&`, etc., parallel execution deserves first-class support.

 All lifecycle scripts have been extended to support `object` types.
-The key of the `object` will be a unique name for the command and the value will be the `string` or `array` command.
+The key of the `object` will be a unique name for the command, and the value will be the `string` or `array` command.
 Each command must exit successfully for the stage to be considered successful.

 Each entry in the `object` will be run in parallel during that lifecycle step.